Saadix-1/Saadix-1/README.md

 🎓 Software Engineering student at the University of Ottawa
 💡 Passionate about Software Development and Artificial Intelligence
-📚 Currently exploring Data Science, AI, and Java backend systems
-📍 Based in Ottawa
+📚 Currently exploring Data Science, Artificial Intelligence, and Java-based backend development 📍 Based in Ottawa

 ---